 Attach the wheels to the axles with a small dab of glue.

 Leave it in it's natural state, or apply your favourite finish.
 I used yellow food colouring for a bright yellow finish.
 To make the wheels black, I mixed all the food colours together.

-For information on food safe finishes and dyes, visit U-Beaut.com.au includes links to international suppliers.
+For information on food safe polishes, finishes and dyes, visit U-Beaut.com.au based in Australia.